MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.RecoveryServices.Backup/v1.0.4/New-AzureRmRecoveryServicesBackupProtectionPolicy.md

 ## DESCRIPTION
 The **New-AzureRmRecoveryServicesBackupProtectionPolicy** cmdlet creates a Backup protection policy in a vault.
 A protection policy is associated with at least one retention policy.
-The retention policy defines how long a recovery point is kept with azure_2 Backup.
+The retention policy defines how long a recovery point is kept with Azure Backup.

 You can use the Get-AzureRmRecoveryServicesBackupRetentionPolicyObject cmdlet to get the default retention policy.
 And you can use the Get-AzureRmRecoveryServicesBackupSchedulePolicyObject cmdlet to get the default schedule policy.